jewettaij/jacobi_pd/README.md

 # Development Status: *alpha*

 As of 2020-1-23, basic functionality appears to be working.
-More testing is needed including tests for memory leaks and profiling.
+More testing is needed including tests for copy constructors, memory leaks and profiling.
 The API might change slightly, but existing code built using it should still work.
 (Later I might add "const" to the first argument of Jacobi::Diagonalize().)